-And now for a free bit of invaluable repair advice: If you have a (vintage) machine and the tension just will not be right no matter what you try, you may have to adjust the bobbin tension.
-I promise this will get rid of 90% of “my machine won’t work” issues!!
+If you have a machine and you just can’t get the tension right you may have to adjust using the bobbin.
+Grab a tiny screwdriver – it will only take 5 minutes.
+I promise this will get rid of 90% of ‘my machine won’t work’ issues!!